As a candidate when looking for a job, have you found yourself confused when the job profile mentioned on a job portal is not clear?

 It is a simple overview of the work as per the department, and how the candidate will be able to fit in it, to complete the picture.

-After analyzing the job role with the clear understanding of its requirements only, a job description is formulated.
+After analyzing the job role with a clear understanding of its requirements only, a job description is formulated.

 The job description is derived from the fact that in the first place, analysis of the job role is seen, including the deliverables that will be needed to fulfill that job.